Alpine Brigade "Julia": Strategic planning

 Additionally the Val Tagliamento battalion, the biggest battalion of the Italian Army, based in Tolmezzo near the Southern end of the Canal Valley fielded 16 companies and had an organic strength of over 2,500 men, which were tasked to man the Alpine Wall fortifications in the aforementioned valleys.
-As a Warsaw Pact attack through the Canal valley was considered to be the most likely scenario the Julia was by far the strongest brigade of the Italian Army with more than 10,000 men.
+As a Warsaw Pact attack through the Canal Valley was considered to be the most likely scenario the Julia was by far the strongest brigade of the Italian Army with more than 10,000 men.

-In case the Julia would have failed to hold the Canal valley the 3rd Missile Brigade "Aquileia" with its MGM-52 Lance surface-to-surface missiles and M115 203mm towed howitzers would have turned the Canal valley into a nuclear wasteland.
-This mission was taken over in 1985 by the 27th Self-propelled Heavy Artillery Group "Marche", which fielded M110 203mm self-propelled howitzers and had its W33 nuclear shells stored at the "San Bernardo" ammunition depot in Reana del Rojale.
-The Marche fielded two firing batteries with 4 artillery systems per battery and had 140 (!) nuclear artillery shells to fulfil its task.
+In case the Julia would have failed to hold the Canal Valley the 3rd Missile Brigade "Aquileia" with its MGM-52 Lance surface-to-surface missiles and M115 203 mm towed howitzers would have turned the Canal Valley into a nuclear wasteland.
+This mission was taken over in 1985 by the 27th Self-propelled Heavy Artillery Group "Marche", which fielded M110 203 mm self-propelled howitzers and had its W33 nuclear shells stored at the "San Bernardo" ammunition depot in Reana del Rojale.
+The Marche fielded two firing batteries with 4 artillery systems per battery and had 140 nuclear artillery shells to fulfil its task.
 In the late 1980s the W33 nuclear artillery shells were replaced with fewer but more powerful W79 nuclear artillery shells.

 1990s reorganization

 On 26 September 1992 the Val Tagliamento battalion was disbanded.
 In August 1992 the battalions took the names of historical Alpini regiments to carry on the regimental traditions.
 Each regiment consisted of one of the brigade's Alpini battalions and an additional support company.
-Furthermore the Anti-tank Company was disbanded and the Command and Signal Unit was merged with the Engineer Company into the Command and Tactical Supports Unit.
+Furthermore, the Anti-tank Company was disbanded and the Command and Signal Unit was merged with the Engineer Company into the Command and Tactical Supports Unit.
 The new composition was: